Skip Navigation. Skip to content Donate Subscribe Report an Incident

 Creating more spaces on campus for Black students (such as the Black Engineers Society Lounge in the Engineering Building) so that they are not only relegated to Nyumburu by default (especially for LGBT Black students).
 These spaces will be non-discriminatory.

-We recently announced the opening of five new cultural centers that will welcome Black students with intersecting identities.
-The new DICE (Diversity & Inclusion in Computing Education) Lounge is a community space on the 1st floor of the Brendan Iribe Center for Computing Science and Engineering for students in computing to meet, study and connect.
-The Department of Fraternity and Sorority Life officially opened The Agora House, a programming and gathering spaces for members of the Multicultural Greek Council and National Pan-Hellenic Council, on September 19, 2022.
+In November 2021, President Pines announced the opening of five new cultural centers that will welcome Black students with intersecting identities.
+The campus community was engaged in the design of the five cultural centers and the shared multipurpose space.
+The DICE (Diversity & Inclusion in Computing Education) Lounge is a community space on the first floor of the Brendan Iribe Center for Computing Science and Engineering for students in computing to meet, study and connect.
+The Department of Fraternity and Sorority Life officially opened The Agora House, a programming and gathering space for members of the Multicultural Greek Council and National Pan-Hellenic Council, on September 19, 2022.
 The Dedication Ceremony to celebrate this accomplishment took place on February 18, 2023.
+When complete in 2026, Zupnik Hall will provide flex space and a new home for identity-based student organizations in the School of Engineering.
 [In Progress]

 Critical Issue #12